thebigG/Tasker/README.md

 You also have to give Microphone permissions to Tasker just like the mouse/keyboard hooks.
 Except for the Microphone, you don't have to restart Tasker after you allow Microphone Access.

+### Updating Tasker on macOS
+When updating Tasker in macOS; meaning re-downloading a new .app file from the release page, to avoid any headaches, **re-enable** all of the accessibility and microphone permisions on macOS preferences.
+That means removing Tasker from the list of allowed apps on the Accessibility and Microphone sections and **re-adding** that new Tasker.app file you just downloaded.
+If you don't do this, Tasker wil **not** work properly because macOS still thinks that those permissions belong to the older Tasker version you had.